Azure-Samples/app-service-dotnet-manage-logs-for-function-apps/README.md

 ---
-services: App
+services: App-Service
-platforms: .Net
+platforms: dotnet
 author: jianghaolu
 ---

-# Getting Started with App - Manage Function App Logs - in .Net #
+# Getting started on log streaming for Functions using C# #

           Azure App Service basic sample for managing function apps.
            - Create a function app under the same new app service plan: